 EPA's authority to set these rules was further reinforced in the IRA.
 The new law repeatedly amended the Clean Air Act to define carbon dioxide as an "air pollutant" that EPA can and must regulate.
 And the bill's Low Emissions Electricity Program provides EPA with \$87 million to ensure greenhouse gas emissions reductions are achieved in the power sector using its existing Clean Air Act authority.
-The courts have repeatedly affirmed this authority since 2007: Even the Supreme Court's infamous West Virginia v EPA decision this summer concerned only how EPA regulates carbon pollution, without questioning whether or not it could.
+The courts have repeatedly affirmed this authority since 2007: Even the Supreme Court's infamous West Virginia v EPA decision last summer concerned only how EPA regulates carbon pollution, without questioning whether or not it could.
 EPA retains the ability to set ambitious inside-the-fenceline rules.
 Now, by clearly clarifying legislative intent in the IRA, Congress has helped insulate EPA from future judicial overreach.
-EPA must now move quickly to exercise that authority and propose rules under 111(b) and 111(d) by the end of this year-not by March 2023 as previously announced.
+EPA must now move quickly to exercise that authority and propose rules under 111(b) and 111(d) as soon as possible - delaying by yet another month to April 2023, is not nearly fast enough.